MigrationBuyer evaluation

 From Spreadsheets and Email to a Procurement System: A Migration Guide

-If you run an SMB and your procurement workflow is "a spreadsheet, an inbox, and your memory" — you are in the largest single segment of the SMB economy.
-According to industry surveys, around 41% of operators upgrading from manual procurement methods come from spreadsheets and email.
-The artisanal stack is the dominant procurement tool in 2026, not because it's good, but because the alternatives have, until recently, been wrong-shaped.
+If you run an SMB and your procurement workflow is "a spreadsheet, an inbox, and your memory," you are in a very common operating pattern.
+The artisanal stack remains common in 2026 not because it is good, but because many alternatives have been wrong-shaped for small operators.

-This guide is the migration path from that artisanal stack to a closed-loop procurement platform — meaning a system where every step of buying happens automatically, including reading the supplier's reply and updating inventory itself, so you stop being the glue between five different tools.
+This guide is the migration path from that artisanal stack to a closed-loop procurement platform — meaning a system where the buying workflow stays connected, including reading the supplier's reply and updating inventory itself, so you stop being the glue between five different tools.

 Before you start: the audit